 Bungie Pro Video

 Human skulls can be found tucked away in odd corners of the Halo 3 campaign.
 Each one has some kind of effect on the game that can be turned on or off at the beginning of a play session.
 In doing so, Bungie has expanded the original skulls "Easter Egg" from Halo 2.
-In Halo 3, when you find a skull you can turn it on and off at will, as opposed to having to start a new save to turn it off.
+In Halo 3, when the player finds a skull they can turn it on and off at will, as opposed to having to start a new save to turn it off.
 There are four "silver skulls" which don't give an achievement but go towards unlocking the Hayabusa armor, and nine "gold skulls" which each have their own achievement and go towards unlocking the Hayabusa armor.

 - Cowbell Skull - Makes explosions larger.